writememe/api_parser_demo/README.md

 The problem is, where is that public IP range(s) defined?
 How often does it change?
 How do I know when it has been updated, so I can updated my firewall rule(s)?

 This demo will show you how to use automation on how to retrieve and parse this information.

+## Proposed Workflow for Solution

+The proposed workflow for the solution is documented in [WORKFLOW.md](./WORKFLOW.md)

 ## Supported Environments